 How to find cheap flights to Italy

-One of the biggest ways to save on your trip to Italy is to get a good deal on flights.
+One of the biggest ways to plan a cheap trip to Italy is to get a good deal on flights.
 Flights will generally be cheaper during the off-season, like fall and spring, and flying in mid-week, rather than the weekend, can also save you a lot of money.
+Those are the best times to travel to Italy cheap.
 It’s always good to be flexible with your dates if possible – sometimes incredible sales pop up!

-I recommend checking Skyscanner for ticket prices.
-I love that you can search by entire months to find the cheapest dates.
+I recommend checking Skyscanner for ticket prices for the cheapest way to get to Italy.
+You can check the cost to travel to Italy by searching entire months to find the cheapest dates.
 You can set your destination to the entire country of Italy to see where the most economical routes are from your home airport.
 Click here to try it out – in my experience the web browser interface works better than the app.

-Award travel is also an amazing way to get to Italy cheaply.
+Award travel is also an amazing way to get to plan a trip to Italy on a budget.
 Depending on the exact route you’re looking for, you can snag an award ticket to Italy for as little as 44,000.
 Check out this great tool to help you figure out which airlines require the fewest miles for your route, and be sure to balance that against which credit cards will help you rack up miles the fastest.

-You can save a lot of money in Italy by being smart with your transportation options.
+You can save a lot of money on your Italy vacation by being smart with your transportation options.
 The good news is that train travel in Italy is excellent and affordable.
 You can get almost anywhere by train quickly and efficiently.
 See all the schedules and prices here.